John Carpenter's Toxic Commando: Release

-The game is scheduled to be released in 2026 on PlayStation 5, Windows and Xbox Series X/S. The game was previously set to be released in 2024.
+The game was released on March 12, 2026 on PlayStation 5, Windows and Xbox Series X/S. The game was previously set to be released in 2024.

-John Carpenter's Toxic Commando: Rise of the Sludge God, a tie-in prequel comic book set shortly before the events of Toxic Commando, written by Michael Moreci, was published on March 24, 2024, by Dark Horse Comics.
+John Carpenter's Toxic Commando: Rise of the Sludge God, a tie-in prequel comic book set shortly before the events of the game, written by Michael Moreci, was published on March 24, 2024, by Dark Horse Comics.

 Reception

-Samantha Nelson of Polygon gave the game a positive review, writing "I found all the game's controls intuitive and swapping between the many weapons was highly satisfying, leaving me eager to try more along with experimenting with other classes".
+Samantha Nelson of Polygon gave the game a positive preview, writing "I found all the game's controls intuitive and swapping between the many weapons was highly satisfying, leaving me eager to try more along with experimenting with other classes".
 Luke Addison of The Thumb Wars also gave a positive review, summarizing that "it's as mental and over-the-top as it sounds and should be".

+It was a profitable project for Saber Interactive but its overall sales was disappointing for Focus Entertainment.